Curriculum | Drama

 - GCSE Drama (AQA)

-In year 7, pupils follow the Dream Day curriculum.
+In Year 7, pupils follow the Dream Day curriculum.
 This allows them to explore a full day’s learning within each Expressive Arts area (Drama, Music, Art and EPR) every Half Term.
 Pupils will explore their place within school, within the wider community, and globally.
-Topics include: Inside Out, Charlie and the Chocolate Factory, The Secret Garden, Myths, Folk Tales and Mime.
+Topics include: Mime, Matilda, The Secret Garden, Shakespeare, Greek Myths, and Folk Tales.
 Students will develop use of Drama skills in all these topics and also develop literacy skills in journal writing.
-All resources add preparation for sessions will be available on the VLE.
+All resources and preparation for sessions will be available on the VLE.

-In Years 7&8 students will continue to build on and develop a range of skills and techniques in Drama in six week rotations.
+In Years 7 & 8 students will continue to build on and develop a range of skills and techniques in Drama in six week rotations.
 They explore these through a variety of themes and also learn about different styles of Drama.
 All students develop performance skills and learn to evaluate their own practice as well as that of their peers.
 Topics include; The Phantom of the Opera, Alice in Wonderland and Curious Incident of a Dog in the Night Time.
 Students will be asked to develop research and reflection skills also.
 All topics are supported on the VLE.

 In Year 9 students follow the structure of the AQA Drama GCSE course.
 They focus on performance tasks but will be expected to keep a detailed drama journal in which they develop note taking skills as well as detailed evaluations and be expected to do independent research tasks.
 They will develop both scripted and devised performance skills during the year.
 They keep a reflective journal in which a record of development and evaluations are recorded.
 Topics include; Greek Theatre, Gothic Horror, Taming of the Shrew/Hamlet: an in-depth study of Shakespeare, DNA and Monologues.
 All topics are supported on the VLE

 Options offered at the end of Year 9